aaronjasso/Femap-Batch-Rename-Outputs/README.md

 ![Choose outputs](images/choose.png)

-Then the options for new names.
+The next dialog has input options for new new names.
+The in-dialog text explains the behavior in further detail.

 ![Define new names](images/inputs.png)

-And the selected outputs are almost instantly renamed to something more useful.
+Click OK and the selected outputs are almost instantly renamed to something more useful.

 ![New names](images/results.png)